-- 2.1 Emotional abuse is the persistent emotional maltreatment of a child such that it causes severe and persistent adverse effects on the child's emotional development and conveying that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include - not giving the child opportunities to express their views. - deliberately silencing them or 'making fun' of what they say or how they communicate
+- 2.1 Emotional abuse the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person. - It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+It may feature age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction. - It may involve seeing or hearing the ill treatment of another.
+It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children. - Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

-It may feature:

-- age or developmentally inappropriate expectations being imposed on children - interactions that are beyond a child's developmental capability - overprotection and limitation of exploration and learning, - preventing the child from participating in normal social interaction. - seeing or hearing the ill-treatment of another - serious bullying (including cyberbullying) - causing children frequently to feel frightened or in danger, or the exploitation or corruption of children

-Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

-- 2.2 Neglect is the persistent failure to meet a child's basic physical or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance misuse.
-Once a child is born, it may involve a parent failing to: - provide adequate food, clothing and shelter, including exclusion from home or abandonment - protect a child from physical and emotional harm or danger - ensure adequate supervision, including the use of inadequate care givers - ensure access to appropriate medical care or treatment https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/neglect/
+- Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone. - 2.2 Neglect the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: - provide adequate food, clothing and shelter (including exclusion from home or abandonment); - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate caregivers); - or ensure access to appropriate medical care or treatment.

 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-Educational neglect is also considered: